What is Toll-Tax?

 Exemptions & Discounts for Toll Tax

-As per the National Informatics Center (NIC), there is a list of people and vehicles who are exempted from paying the toll tax according to Rule 9 of The National Highways Fee (Determination of Rates and Collection) Rules, 2008.
-They are listed as below-
+As per the National Informatics Center (NIC), there is a list of people and vehicles that are exempted from paying the toll tax according to Rule 9 of The National Highways Fee (Determination of Rates and Collection) Rules, 2008.
+They are listed below-

 1. Exempted Dignitaries